Advanced search

 In ADvocate-1 and ADvocate-2, a significantly greater proportion of patients randomised to lebrikizumab 250 mg Q2W achieved IGA 0 or 1 with a ≥ 2-point improvement from baseline, EASI 75, EASI 90, and an improvement of ≥ 4 points in Pruritus NRS and DLQI compared to placebo at week 16 (see Table 2).

-In both monotherapy studies, lebrikizumab reduced daily worst itch severity compared to placebo, as measured by the percent change from baseline in Pruritus NRS, already since week 1 of treatment.
+In both monotherapy studies, lebrikizumab reduced daily worst itch severity compared to placebo, as measured by the percent change from baseline in Pruritus NRS, already at week 1 of treatment.
 The improvement in Pruritus NRS occurred in conjunction with improvements in skin inflammation related to atopic dermatitis and quality of life.

-Table 2 .
-Efficacy results of lebrikizumab monotherapy at week 16 in ADvocate-1 and ADvocate2
+Table 2.
+Efficacy results of lebrikizumab monotherapy at week 16 in ADvocate-1 and Advocate-2

 ADvocate-1